beebono/pony-v7-Friendly/README.md

   Start your prompt with `score_9` and a `style_cluster_x`, then add a short sentence describing what you want to see.
 No need for chapters of fanfiction, just results!

 - **Power to the prompter**
-  Negative prompts usually aren’t needed, but you can still try one out if you want to refine uncertain results.
+  Negative prompts usually aren’t needed, but you can still try one out if you want to refine certain results.

+- **Options abound**
+  Don't want to install more than you absolutely have to?
+Try the Lite workflow!
+It'll probably take a bit longer, but it's not THAT bad...

 ---

 ## The Secret Ingredients

-1. Your prompt is expanded to fill most of the context window in `pony-v7-base` using a **T5TokenizerOptions** node with `min_length` set to *768**.
+1. Your prompt is expanded to fill most of the context window in `pony-v7-base` using a **T5TokenizerOptions** node with `min_length` set to **768**.
 2. A simple custom node called **T5 Token Length Balancer** reads how many tokens were produced by the **Positive Prompt** encoding (typically 768) and pads the **Negative Prompt** accordingly, keeping both in harmony.
-3. The **RES4LYF ClownsharKSampler** sprinkles in its unique diffusion magic for extra efficiency.
+3. (Non-Lite) The **RES4LYF ClownsharKSampler** sprinkles in its unique diffusion magic for extra efficiency.
 (Don’t ask how, it’s wizardry to me.
 Maybe real unicorns are involved?)
 4. **Love** and **Friendship**, duh.

 ---